zzzgit/element/examples/docs/en-US/checkbox.md

 It is used for multiple checkboxes which are bound in one group, and indicates whether one option is selected by checking if it is checked.

-:::demo `checkbox-group` element can manage multiple checkboxes in one group by using `v-model` which is bound as an `Array`.
-Inside the `el-checkbox` element, `label` is the value of the checkbox.
-If no content is nested in that tag, `label` will be rendered as the description following the button of the checkbox. `label` also corresponds with the element values in the array.
+:::demo `checkbox-group` jade can manage multiple checkboxes in one group by using `v-model` which is bound as an `Array`.
+Inside the `el-checkbox` jade, `label` is the value of the checkbox.
+If no content is nested in that tag, `label` will be rendered as the description following the button of the checkbox. `label` also corresponds with the jade values in the array.
 It is selected if the specified value exists in the array, and vice versa.

 ```html
 <template>